 Both cards offer a $150 signup bonus, with a low minimum spend requirement of just $500.
 Both offer solid benefits, like no foreign transaction fees and 0% introductory APR rates.

-Really, both are great credit cards.
+Really, both are great options, and are among the best credit cards from Capital One.
 If you are choosing between the Quicksilver or Savor, think about your spending habits and make a decision from there.